knishiura3/BIOL8803_Transcriptional_Risk_Score/README.md

 <!-- This is an example of how to list things you need to use the software and how to install them. -->
 * anaconda (only tested on Ubuntu in Kenji's WSL2.
 Things might be different for Windows/Mac)
   ```
-  conda env create -f=/path/to/environment.yml -n <give env a name>
+  conda env create -f=/path/to/<env yml file>
   ```
 * apt
   ```
-  several libraries may need to be installed (e.g. sudo apt-get install liblzma-dev), but I didn't document it all
+  depending on your system, several libraries may need to be installed (e.g. libcurl, liblzma-dev, etc.)
   ```

 ### Installation